SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 The ``as!`` operator returns a value of the specified *type*, not an optional type.
 If the cast fails, a runtime error is raised.
 The behavior of ``x as!
 T`` is the same as the behavior of ``(x as?
 T)!``.

+The ``as`` operator performs a type cast that is guaranteed to suceed, such as upcasting from a subtype to a supertype.

 For more information about type casting and to see examples that use the type-casting operators,